 One list of peaks here which is already known to local hikers is the G7, which consists of the 7 peaks overs 7,000 feet high (around 2,134m).
 These are Tahan, Korbu, Yong Belar, Chamah, Yong Yap, Ulu Sepat and finally Gunung Gayong (2,173m) which, less than two hours away, is essentially part of Gunung Korbu.

+There is very little information at the moment on a few of the lesser-known peaks here, so it is hoped that this list will provide some incentive for Malaysian hikers to explore new areas, especially on the eastern side.
+You need to hand in a list of hikers at local police stations for many of this region’s peaks.
+Here is a template to use – be sure to complete the name of the mountain or conservation area.
 To those who haven’t explored the mountains of Indonesia, the options in Peninsular Malaysia seem incredible.
-But for those who are accustomed to Indonesia (and – to an extent – Malaysian Borneo), the perception will be very, very different.
+But for those who are accustomed to Indonesia (and – to an extent – Malaysian Borneo), the perception will be different.
 Indeed, there are several down-sides to hiking in Peninsular Malaysia when compared to world-class Indonesia, Sarawak and Sabah, especially for solo travellers and small groups.
 These include the following points:

 2. Many hiking trips have a minimum number of participants required.
 This makes life difficult for solo travellers or small groups who may not have enough friends who wish to join them (as if the overly-high guide costs weren’t enough).
 Many half-day hikes can be done without a guide, but unless you have GPS, compass and at least a couple of friends with you, do you really want to be hiking alone in what is technically tiger country?

 3. There is no ‘ojek’ (motorbike taxi) culture in Peninsular Malaysia.
 Whereas buses usually leave on time (unlike in Indonesia), getting to remote areas can be expensive, especially if you are on your own, as you will need to hire a full car or taxi rather than simply jump on the back of a motorbike (the latter is ideal and affordable for solo travellers).
+Some trailheads require expensive 4WDs to reach.

 4. Guides in this region often ask for some money in advance, usually in order to pay for permits (and take further profit from in the form of some kind of ‘management fee’).
 Unfortunately, this encourages cheats to take the money and disappear, as has happened to us!
 It’s a difficult situation, but one which the authorities could improve by simplifying the permit issues by having tickets available at the trailheads instead of obscure forestry offices or third parties.
 Thankfully, most forest areas are now covered by the Forestry Department of Malaysia website and online system where you can register your hike and pay for permits in advance – ideally at least 3 weeks ahead.
 Consider this before sending money to a guide.
 Hopefully more people will start using this online system instead of hiking without registering or paying extravagant prices for simple admin tasks.